 So a typical restaurant won't usually carry a vegetarian menu.
-The demand wasn't that high until recent years (don't worry, we're progressing) and so, you'll have to find your way around it.
-Before we tell you how, first you have to understand a few things about the Philippines.
+The demand wasn't that high until recent years (don't worry, we're progressing), so you'll have to find your way around it before we tell you how; first, you have to understand a few things about the Philippines.

-As mentioned above, we have several vegetable dishes and you can request for them to remove the meat but even so, these dishes can have shrimp paste or fish sauce as flavourings so you will have to be very specific.
+As mentioned above, we have several vegetable dishes, and you can request for them to remove the meat, but even so, these dishes can have shrimp paste or fish sauce as flavourings, so you will have to be very specific.
 (This is what we meant by it can be tricky.)

 So yes.
 You can and will survive as a vegetarian in the Philippines.
 The trick is knowing how.

-Stick to fruits.
+Stick to Fruits

 Is that not working out for you?
 Try asking the manager or the chef.
 Filipinos are very friendly and we are known for our hospitality, so ask politely and some of them would be more than happy to whip up something out of the menu for you.

 You can ask for the ingredients in the dish the waiter will gladly assist you with this.
-Let's go back to "pakbet” as mentioned earlier.
-You can simply ask for a "pakbet" without pork or shrimp and/or shrimp paste.
-They will accommodate that request but be prepared to hear “sure but it might not taste good” when you ask them to remove the pork or not to use fish sauce.
+Let's go back to "pakbet", as mentioned earlier.
+You can simply ask for a "pakbet" without pork, shrimp, or shrimp paste.
+They will accommodate that request but be prepared to hear, "Sure, but it might not taste good", when you ask them to remove the pork or not to use fish sauce.
 Remember how we love our meat?

 By default, people in the Philippines consider a dish with no meat or seasoning bland.
 Take note: cumin or mustard seed(and other vegan/vegetarian seasonings) aren't common in the Philippines, so they might actually be right about the food tasting bland.